 Similar to the Xinglet Lite vest, this version offers a strip of highly visible LED lights on the front and back of the vest.
 These bright lights add an extra layer of visibility to an already reflective vest.

-The LED lights turn on and off with a simple button push.
-They run on replaceable coin batteries.
-The LED lights blink in a strobe-effect to make drivers aware of you when running.Check Price on Amazon
+The LED lights turn on and off with a simple button push, and run on replaceable coin batteries.
+The lights blink in a strobe-effect to make you visible even in visually busy settings.Check Price on Amazon

 3. Nathan Streak Reflective Vest